meljobrien3/accessibility-acceptance-criteria/WEB.md

 Given I am a keyboard user when I encounter interactive content then I can control it solely from the keyboard.

-## AAC2 Content on hover
+## AAC2 Error handling

-Given I am a screen magnifier user I can move the mouse cursor onto tooltip content without the content disappearing
+Given I use a screen reader when I input an error in a form field and then press the main continue call to action button, I'm notified audibly and can understand what's required to correct the error, and focus moves to the first field in error.

 ## AAC3 Page title